acquia/blt/docs/configuration-management.md

 BLT uses Config Split for configuration management by default.

-However, BLT does not create any configuration splits for you.
-For detailed information on how you can create and enable configuration splits, please see [managing configuration splits](config-split.md).
+Basic environment splits are defined by default.
+However, we advise reading about [managing configuration splits](config-split.md).

 #### Troubleshooting